 The parts of the process most worth noting are:

 Proper clay is one of the most crucial elements of Jian ware.
-The clay in Fujian province is extremely high in iron content, much more so than clay in any other region.
-Many have tried to replicate Jian ware with local clay from their regions, all to no avail.
+The clay in Fujian province is extremely high in iron content, far more than that in any other region.
+Many have tried to replicate Jian ware with local clay from their regions, all to no avail. -

 The glaze for Jian ware must be hand-made.
-It is not a simple task getting the glaze recipe correct, and many potters spend years experimenting until they finally have the right recipe.
+It is not easy to get the glaze recipe right, and many potters spend years experimenting until they finally have the right one.

 Finally, once the kiln has been fired and is ready to open, only a fraction of the Jian ware is suitable for sale.